gshklover/missile-map/doc/details.md

 **Goal:** Find minimal set of targets & paths that minimize total observation error.

+For a **fixed number of segments N**, the algorithm can be formally defined as:<br>
+  Assign observations to N classes to minimize total distance between observation and corresponding target.

 ### Possible approaches:
 * Identify "temporally-related sightings" as those where *distance/delta_time* fits approximate target speed
   * Relies on some level of accuracy of sighting vs time